Change Energy Saver preferences on Mac

 Wake for network access

-Users can access your computer’s shared resources, such as shared printers or iTunes playlists, even when your computer is in sleep mode.
+Users can access your computer’s shared resources, such as shared printers or Music playlists, even when your computer is in sleep mode.

 Slightly dim the display while on battery power